wyatt8740/idb/README.md

 adapted for jailbroken iOS devices connected via USB.
 Supports only one iDevice plugged in at a time as of now.

+#### History

+As an Android developer with an old jailbroken iPhone 4S I toy with occasionally, I was getting annoyed with typing in `ssh`/`scp` commands constantly to make my device do things, so I decided to write a script for it.

 ## Usage:
 ````
 idb push [target] [destination]